AndrewSav/Memento/README.md

 You can build in VS2022.
 You can use `build.ps1` to build the Release with .Net core SDK.
 You probably want to delete your `bin`/`obj` before the build so that the build output does not have irrelevant files you might have used during testing.

+To create a release via GitHub actions update version in `Memento.csproj`and create/push a tag, e.g. `1.2.3`

 ## Change Log

+* 1.6.1
+  * GitHub Actions build process
 * 1.6.0
   * Updated dependencies
   * Add installed and save path detection when playing the same game on a second computer, and syncing via cloud sync.
 See Cloud Sync section above